v-rajagt/IntuneDocs/intune/configuration/email-settings-ios.md

         - iPadOS 12 and newer

     - **Encrypt by default**: **Enable** encrypts all messages as the default behavior. **Disable** (default) doesn't encrypt all messages as the default behavior.
-      - **Allow user to change setting**: **Enable** allows users to change the default encryption behavior. **Disable** prevents users from changing the encryption default behavior, and forces users to use the setting you configured.
+      - **Allow user to change setting**: **Enable** allows users to change the default encryption behavior. **Disable** prevents users from changing the encryption default behavior, and forces users to use the encryption you configured.

         This feature applies to:
         - iOS 12 and newer
         - iPadOS 12 and newer

     - **Force per-message encryption**: Per-message encryption allows users to choose which emails are encrypted before being sent.

-Your options:
-        - **Enable**: Shows the per-message encryption option when creating a new email.
+      **Enable** shows the per-message encryption option when creating a new email.
 Users can then choose to opt-in or opt-out of per-message encryption.
 If the **Encrypt by default** setting is also enabled, enabling per-message encryption allows users to opt out of encryption per message.

-        - **Disable** (default) prevents the per-message encryption option from showing.
+      **Disable** (default) prevents the per-message encryption option from showing.
 If the **Encrypt by default** setting is also disabled, enabling per-message encryption allows users to opt in to encryption per message.

       - **Encryption certificate type**: Your options:
         - **Not configured**: Intune doesn't update or change this setting.
-        - **None**: No certificate is used.
+        - **None**: As an administrator, you don't force a specific certificate.
+Select this option so users can choose their own certificate.
         - **Derived credential**: Use a certificate that’s derived from a user’s smart card.
 For more information, see [Use derived credentials in Microsoft Intune](../protect/derived-credentials.md).
         - **Certificates**: Select an existing PKCS or SCEP certificate profile that's used for signing email messages.
       - **Allow user to change setting**: **Enable** allow users to change the encryption certificate. **Disable** (default) prevents users from changing the encryption certificate, and forces users to use the certificate you configured.